mugen609/bigbox-native-res-setup/GameMaze.md

    - **Output Resolution**:
      - Set each emulator to output the native mode you want (e.g., 480p content at 480p), and only use higher output modes when you have a specific reason (compatibility or CRU slot limit reached).
-     - For resolutions different from your desktop resolution, use [Res-O-Matic](#using-res-o-matic-for-custom-resolutions).
+     - For resolutions different from your desktop resolution, use [Res-O-Matic](#res-o-matic-for-custom-resolutions).

 5. **PPSSPP (PSP)**

-   - Launch the emulator at 272p using Res-O-Matic in LaunchBox (see [Using Res-O-Matic](#using-res-o-matic-for-custom-resolutions)).
+   - Launch the emulator at 272p using [Res-O-Matic](#res-o-matic-for-custom-resolutions) in LaunchBox.
    - PSP’s native aspect ratio is 30:17 (≈1.7647:1), slightly off from 16:9.
 To preserve this perfectly:
      - Set your scaler to 16:9.
      - Edit `ppsspp.ini` (typically in `C:\Users\<YourAccount>\Documents\PPSSPP\PSP\SYSTEM\`):